HeardLibrary/digital-scholarship/host/wikidata/bot.md

 <img src="../images/instance-of.png" style="border:1px solid black">

 Clicking on the P6 link takes us to the page for the `instance of` property.
 An important thing to notice is that the Data type of the property is item.  **The value used in the table must match the Data type of the property!** Since P6 requires an item, all of the values in the P6 column are item identifiers (starting with `Q`): `Q3058`.
+As the script is currently written, only items can be give as values of properties.
+However, the script could be easily modified to allow string values or other types of values.
+More on this in the comments at the end.

 <img src="../images/search-box.png" style="border:1px solid black">